heidisu/hyperbolic/README.md

 > For any given line R and point P not on R, in the plane containing both line R and point P there are at least two distinct lines through P that do not intersect R. [7]

-A hyperbolic plane can be represented by a unit disk in an Euclidean plan, the Poincaré disk model, where the straight lines are lines through the origin and circle arcs intersecting the boundary circle in 90 angles of 90 degrees.
+A hyperbolic plane can be represented by the unit disk in an Euclidean plan, the Poincaré disk model, where the straight lines are lines through the origin and circle arcs intersecting the boundary circle in 90 angles of 90 degrees.
 (Yes, circle arcs are lines).
 [8] In the Poincaré disk model the angles are the same as the if the model was Euclidean, but the distances are not the same as in Euclidean geometry.
 A segment closer to the bundary circle has longer hyperbolic distance than if the same piece was closer to the origin of the circle.
 Hence, the repeating patterns we will see on the disk will actually have the same size and actually be identical in hyperbolic geometry.

 <figure>
   <img src="img/hyperbolic-lines.png" width="300px" alt="hyperbolic lines" />